Jessiferizzo/budget-tracker-PWA/README.md

 <h3 align="center">::online/offline budget tracker:: </h3>

   # Description
-  A application, created with MongoDB and Mongoose, that allows users to add,subtract expenses and deposits with offline capabilities.
+  Budget Tracker is a progressive web application that allows users to track their budgets by adding, subtracting expenses and deposits.
+The app is built with offline capabiities where transations are stores in the indexedDB and updated in the database when user comes back online.

   # Table of Contents
   * [Site](#site)